curious-inc/dry-calendar/README.md

 This is the client side html calendar.

 This relies on `dry.underscore.js`, and jquery to work.
-There is a current version of `dry.underscore.js` in the root of the repo.
+There is a version of `dry.underscore.js` in the root of the repo.
 Take a look at the example for usage.

 There is a pretty good example of the `client_calendar` functionality and styling in `example/example.html` and `example/css/example.css`.